ethereum/portal-network-specs/canonical-indices-network.md

 ### Wire Protocol

-The [Portal wire protocol](./portal-wire-protocol.md) is used as wire protocol for the history network.
+The [Portal wire protocol](./portal-wire-protocol.md) is used as wire protocol for the canonical indices network.

 As specified in the [Protocol identifiers](./portal-wire-protocol.md#protocol-identifiers) section of the Portal wire protocol, the `protocol` field in the `TALKREQ` message **MUST** contain the value of `0x500B`.

-The history network supports the following protocol messages:
+The canonical indices network supports the following protocol messages:
 - `Ping` - `Pong`
 - `Find Nodes` - `Nodes`
 - `Find Content` - `Found Content`
 - `Offer` - `Accept`

-In the history network the `custom_payload` field of the `Ping` and `Pong` messages is the serialization of an SSZ Container specified as `custom_data`:
+In the canonical indices network the `custom_payload` field of the `Ping` and `Pong` messages is the serialization of an SSZ Container specified as `custom_data`:
 ```
 custom_data = Container(data_radius: uint256)
 custom_payload = serialize(custom_data)